Ordering Details for Custom Copper Sheet Metal Chimney Caps Page

 How thick is the copper we use?

 For some reason they do not use the same scale for the different types of sheet metal.
-Copper is gauged by weight per square foot, so if they use a different gauge it is likely that they are actually using stainless steel or just cheap steel sheet metal that will rust and fall apart in short order.
-The standard copper fabrication shops work with only a thin 12oz or 16oz copper sheet metal to help bring down the high cost of production, since it is easier to cut, drill, and bend.
-That is the standard in the industry.
-They also will not have bracing inside the roof cover.
-This detail would add about twice the metal needed, but makes a huge difference in the strength of the unit to resist the elements they will be exposed to.
-Like heavy snow loads, high winds, and being hit by a falling branch.
+Copper is gauged by weight per square foot, so if they use a different gauge it is likely that they are not using solid copper.
+Some shops actually use a micro thin copper coated stainless steel or just cheap steel sheet metal painted to look like copper, which will rust and fall apart in short order.
+Most fabrication shops that are willing to with copper tend to only use a very thin 12oz or 16oz copper sheet metal to help bring down the high cost of production, since it is easier to cut, drill, and bend.
+Although, keep in mind how most of what you are paying for is labor and freight.
+That thin 16oz copper has been the standard in the industry for many decades.
+It may look swell, but is quite fragile.
+CBD uses a minimum of 24oz copper these days, which is at least twice as strudy.

-All of our custom work in the last few years has been fabricated with a thicker 20oz solid copper sheet metal or even thicker where needed.
+All of our custom work in the last 18 years has been fabricated with a thicker 20oz solid copper sheet metal or even thicker where needed.
 All the way up to 48oz copper.
-To give you an example of this statement; 20oz copper is so rarely requested by contractors and other shops that we did not even know our metal supplier could order 20oz copper sheets until 2003.
+Then in 2017 CBD had upgraded our standards to 24oz copper for most chimney cap work.
+To give you an example of this statement; 20oz copper is so rarely requested by contractors and other shops that I did not even know our metal supplier could order 20oz copper sheets until 2003.
 A full decade after specializing in sheet metal work.
-Now it is the only large sheets for custom fabrication that we get there.
+So, from 2003 to 2017 all I order is 20oz copper in large sheet form for these custom fabrication.
+Now CBD uses more 24oz copper than 20oz copper.

-We have an old copper scupper on display here that we had replaced it back in 2002, which is a classic design you will not see made in these modern days.
+We have an old copper scupper on display here that I had replaced it back in 2002, which is a classic design you will not see made in these modern days.
 It had a few holes worn through the left side because they used such a thin copper in it's construction.
 Also the soldered seams were cracking apart even though there was no sign of an impact.
 The client had already bought a new scupper from a different shop for me to replace this with.
 It was not nearly as ornate.
 I could see how the new scupper was no better built, so I made a funneling copper liner for it to be hidden inside, so this same failure would not happen again.
 At least it would last twice as long this way.

 Fasteners